An interview with former Bucs offensive co-ordinator Greg Olson

 Can you give us an exact play and call from last season?

 OK.
-The play you diagrammed on BUCPOWER with the touchdown to Arrelious Benn in the flat from the home win over Carolina.
+The touchdown pass to Arrelious Benn in the flat from the home win over Carolina.
 That was STRONG RIGHT ZIP FAKE 18 NAKED Z SLIDE.
-Click here for that feature article.

 In one game last year, the commentators talked about a “Smoke route”.
 What is that?

 We actually call it “Stork” but “Smoke” is the name that most teams use.
 It is where you have called a running play but the quarterback will look over, see a defensive back giving a receiver a large cushion, and will simply take the snap and throw it straight out there without the other players being told.

 Do the Bucs’ wide receivers have many option routes or are they mostly rigid?

 We have a few option routes that we use, some that can go three ways.
 But they are mainly conversions of routes based on defensive techniques that they see.